-In the cult classic sales movie titled Glengarry Glen Ross, there is this scene where Alec Baldwin’s character outlines a sales process that uses the acronym A-I-D-A.
+In the cult classic sales movie Glengarry Glen Ross, Alec Baldwin’s character outlines a sales process using the acronym A-I-D-A.

-While the movie is quite entertaining, this scene reminds me of many things that I feel are missing from sales processes and techniques that are taught to salespeople.
+While the movie is quite entertaining, this scene reminds me of many things I feel are missing from sales processes and the techniques taught to salespeople.
 Here is a quick breakdown of those.

 Missing Item #1 – There is no explanation of the “how”.

-In this clip of Glengary Glen Ross, the manager goes through the sales process that the salespeople should use.
-He goes through each stage, and while it can easily be seen how those stages logically fit together and could be a good order of steps to take a prospect through, he does not explain how to take a prospect through each stage.
+In this clip from Glengarry Glen Ross, the manager outlines the sales process that the salespeople should use.
+He goes through each stage, and while it is easy to see how those stages logically fit together and could be a good order of steps to take a prospect through, he does not explain how to guide a prospect through each stage.

 There is a mention of Attention and Interest.
 The manager says, “Do I have your attention?” and “Are you interested?” but he says nothing about how to genuinely grab the prospect’s attention and build genuine interest.